 To help avoid feeling overwhelmed, consider saying no to some invites.
 In cases where you can’t, look into taking something else off your calendar to avoid overextending yourself.
 Overspending can be another stressor during and after the holidays, so set a realistic budget and stick to it.
 If money is tight, find low- and no-cost ways to show appreciation for people in your life.
 You may score points for creativity.

 3. Limit social media

 Chances are, photos of holiday cheer are filling up your feeds.
 But before you start comparing your life to what you see online, it’s important to realize how harmful social comparison can be.
 Social media may only increase potential negative effects on youth mental health, which is already a concern.
 Several studies show higher levels of social media use are linked to things like depression, anxiety, inadequate sleep and low self-esteem.
 If possible, try to use time around the holidays to step away from your phone and enjoy intentional, in-person time with your loved ones.

 Find time and creative ways to focus on things for which you are grateful.
 For example, instead of letting a long line at a store feel like a hassle, use the wait as a chance to reflect on the good things that have already happened that day.
 Research has shown that a focus on gratitude can help to reduce stress.

 5. Stay present and be proactive

 If you feel tension or worry building, address it before it becomes all-consuming.
 Consider making time for things you love about the season.
-Watch a holiday episode of a favorite sitcom, enjoy a cup of cocoa or go check out neighborhood decorations.
-Giving yourself a chance to catch your breath and refocus may help you feel better
+Watch a holiday episode of a favorite sitcom, enjoy a cup of cocoa or go check out holiday decorations.
+Giving yourself a chance to catch your breath and refocus may help you feel better.

 One more thing

-In addition, your health benefits may offer a variety of behavioral health solutions that range from in-person and virtual care for your mental health to help with substance use disorder.
+In addition, your health benefits may offer a variety of behavioral health solutions that may include digital self-help tools, in-person and virtual visits, coaching, and employee assistance programs.
 You can get details on your health plan’s website or app — or call the number on your member ID card.